Tech-Multiverse/my_first_bot/README.md

 Learn more about this project at https://tech-multiverse.com/projects/learning-how-to-simulate-robots-with-ros2/

 **Follow these steps to get everything up and running:**

-- In VS Code, with the Dev Container extention installed, click the blue button in the lower left and choose "reopen with container".
+- In VS Code, with the <a href="https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers" target="_blank"> Dev Containers extention</a> installed, click the blue button in the lower left and choose "reopen with container".

 - Once the container build finishes, open a terminal and navigate to "dev_ws" folder and build the my_bot packge with `colcon build --symlink-install`